 When I returned, PluralEyes indicated it was done.
 So (still a skeptic!), I loaded up my original project, then imported the new synced project that PluralEyes created – and to my utter amazement and astonishment – all clips were synced to the audio!
 This HAS to be magic!!
 Actually – I’m lying.
 There was one clip that didn’t sync (since there were only a couple spoken words), but they were placed next to each other on the timeline and I was easily able to sync that one.
 I didn’t try, but I’m sure if I had applied some of the more advanced sync options, PluralEyes would have synced that one as well.
 (I REALLY like the name of the sync option “Try Really Hard”!!!).

 I cannot even describe how much time this is going to save me from performing a mundane task that I absolutely detested.
-Plus, I don’t have to urge the talent to clap their hands or mess with a clap-stick.
+Plus, now that I’m also using other multimedia software systems and certified HDMI cables from the best brands things will get a lot easier.
 In fact, as long as the audio recorder is running, I can start and stop the cameras as I please and PluralEyes will still synchronize them!
 I can even shoot with both my 5D and 7D at the same time and PluralEyes will even sync the overlaps so that I can use the multi-camera edit feature in Premiere.

 Best of all – PluralEyes is currently in beta release, so Singular is offering it as a FREE beta download!
 If this is the beta, I can’t wait to use the final version.
 At a price point of only $149, I have placed it on my “Must Have” list.